 The Prince Edward Island Woodlot Owners Association (PEIWOA) was founded in 2012, unifying the predecessor local forestry groups across the province and providing a voice for the more than ten thousand private woodlot owners on Prince Edward Island.
-PEIWOA is a non-profit, volunteer-driven, province-wide organization which holds board seats on the PEI Federation of Agriculture (PEIFA) and the Canadian Federation of Forest Owners (CFFO).
+PEIWOA is a non-profit, volunteer-driven, province-wide organization which holds board seats on the PEI Federation of Agriculture (PEIFA) and the Canadian Forest Owners (CFO).

 We welcome as much volunteer input as possible.
 Your continued support will enable PEIWOA to grow and move forward.
 Please encourage other woodlot owners to join through this website so we can help even more people add value to woodlands and forest products.